Kathryn Bernardo: 2023–present: Critical acclaim and continued success

 In 2025, she returned to television as one of the judges for the seventh season of Pilipinas Got Talent.

+In August 2025, Bernardo was announced to star in a new television project under Dreamscape Entertainment.
+She would be working with James Reid for the very first time.
+Someone, Someday is a romantic drama series that premiered in July 2026.
+Bernardo plays the lead character Billy Cariño, a young businesswoman serving as the chief executive officer (CEO) of a fictional dating app.

 Personal life

+Bernardo was raised as a member of Iglesia ni Cristo.
+In 2016, she reportedly became a born-again Christian.

 In 2018, Bernardo confirmed her long-term relationship with actor Daniel Padilla, which began on May 25, 2012.
 On November 30, 2023, the pair announced the end of their relationship.

 Since April 2024, she has owned a house in Antipolo.

 Business ventures

 In 2017, Bernardo launched her nail salon business, KathNails by KCMB, which has eight branches across the Philippines.

 In 2019, Bernardo and her partner at the time, Daniel Padilla, opened their first business venture together, a barbershop named the Barbero Blues, located in front of Kathnails by KCMB, Bernardo's nail salon.

 In 2020, Bernardo, a self-proclaimed foodie, tried her luck in the food business by starting a rice meal take-out franchise, Rice in a Box, which has over 100 franchises across the Philippines under the Binondo Food Group, owned by Lester Pimentel, the action movie director that Bernardo had worked with during her La Luna Sangre series.

 In 2022, she opened another nail salon, The Glow Up Lounge, which has five branches nationwide.

 She co-founded a boutique hotel, Isla Amara, in El Nido, Palawan in 2022, alongside actor Piolo Pascual and other partners.

 In September 2025, together with her family, Bernardo launched a new business venture, EMPOLO MNL, a fashion sanitary ware brand from Germany.
 The company recently celebrated the grand opening of its new branch in Greenhills, San Juan, with Bernardo and her family in attendance.
 The brand focuses on precision, purity, and design for modern living spaces.